 The Swedish Fashion Ethical Charter sets out guidelines on body ideals, diversity and issues on corporate social responsibility.
 The policy addresses all roles and disciplines within the industry, from designers and brands, to modelling agencies, casting agents, commercial buyers, stylists, as well as marketing departments, advertising agencies, photographers and media.

 Sandqvist’s sustainability reports gives us the opportunity to disclose in more detail what we do and how we meet our targets.

-Download our 2019 sustainability reports here.
+Download our 2019 sustainability report here.

-Download our 2018 sustainability reports here.
+Download our 2018 sustainability report here.